imaryam-safa/Logistics-Project/README.md

 # Logistics-Project
-A publically available logistics report is used to create an end-to-end project using SQL, machine learning in python, and finally a Power BI dashboard is created.
+A publically available logistics report is used to create an end-to-end project using MS SQL Server and then visualized in Power BI.
+Additionally, a regression model is used to identify driver churn.

 SQL SERVER:
 1. The database files are loaded into the MS SQL Server and the database diagram created.